junxit/us-congress-bills-111/metadata.md

 - Rep. Nye, Glenn C. [D-VA-2] (N000183)
 - Rep. Posey, Bill [R-FL-15] (P000599)
 - Rep. Watson, Diane E. [D-CA-33] (W000794)
+- Rep. McCarthy, Carolyn [D-NY-4] (M000309)
+- Rep. Chandler, Ben [D-KY-6] (C001058)
+- Rep. Snyder, Vic [D-AR-2] (S000672)
+- Rep. Halvorson, Deborah L. [D-IL-11] (H001044)
+- Rep. Cohen, Steve [D-TN-9] (C001068)
+- Rep. Sestak, Joe [D-PA-7] (S001169)

 ## Committees (1)

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2010-05-19 — [House 111-2-281](votes/house-111-2-0281.md) — On Motion to Suspend the Rules and Agree, as Amended — **Passed** (405–2)

 ## Actions

 - 2009-05-05 — Introduced in House
 - 2009-05-05 — Introduced in House
 - 2009-05-05 — Referred to the House Committee on Oversight and Government Reform.
+- 2009-05-07 — Sponsor introductory remarks on measure.
+(CR H5374)
+- 2010-05-06 — Committee Consideration and Mark-up Session Held.
+- 2010-05-06 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2010-05-18 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-05-18 — Considered under suspension of the rules. (consideration: CR H3507-3509)
+- 2010-05-18 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+403.
+- 2010-05-18 — Mr. Davis (IL) moved to suspend the rules and agree to the resolution, as amended.
+- 2010-05-19 — Considered as unfinished business. (consideration: CR H3621-3622)
+- 2010-05-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-05-19 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 405 - 2, 1 Present (Roll no. 281). (text: CR 5/18/2010 H3507)
+- 2010-05-19 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 405 - 2, 1 Present (Roll no. 281).(text: CR 5/18/2010 H3507)